 3. Maintain a clean environment around the house because this is where your dog spends most of his time.
-This means you need to regularly take out the trash, make sure surfaces are free from dirt and dust particles, vacuum regularly, keep up with your laundry and wash your dog’s toys and bedding regularly.
+This means you must regularly take out the trash, ensure surfaces are free from dirt and dust particles, vacuum regularly, keep up with your laundry, and wash your dog’s toys and bedding regularly.

 4. When outdoors, watch for any signs of plant life that might irritate your pet’s eyes.
-You need to be especially careful with this if you live in an area with poisonous plants.
+You must be especially careful with this if you live in an area with poisonous plants.

 5. If you’re taking your dog out for a walk or playtime outside, make sure you keep him on a leash to avoid dirt and other elements that can irritate his eyes.